-Before any of the three COVID-19 vaccines received Emergency Use Authorization (EUA) for use by the U.S. Food and Drug Administration (FDA), they each underwent multiple phases of clinical trials.
+Before any of the three COVID-19 vaccines received Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA), they each underwent multiple phases of clinical trials.
 In late-stage trials, they were tested and monitored on tens of thousands of human volunteers.

 And since receiving EUA from the FDA, COVID-19 vaccines have been administered to millions of individuals worldwide.
 While these numbers are expected to continue to rise, as of late May 2021, in the U.S. alone, more than a quarter-billion doses of COVID-19 vaccine have been administered and almost 125 million Americans are now fully vaccinated.
 Widespread use of these vaccines has shown that they are safe, are effective at reducing severe illness and death, and are helping to reduce the spread of the virus.

 Additionally, as has been exhibited during the recent Johnson & Johnson vaccine “pause and resume,” the federal agencies, along with the support of the health systems, have a system in place that allows for continuous reporting and monitoring of these COVID vaccines for all side effects and adverse events throughout their use.
 If determined unsafe, the FDA has the authority to ban the use of any of these vaccines.